How Many Scare Tactics and Lies About Antimicrobial Nanosilver Can Friends of the Earth Cram Into a Single Email?

 The email starts ominously, like this (while you read this, imagine the theme music to the movie, Jaws):

-in your toothpaste, in your child’s bottle, or in the cleaning products under
+“It could be in your toothpaste, in your child’s bottle, or in the cleaning products under your sink.

 You may even be touching it right now through the antibacterial coating on your keyboard or on your socks and clothing.